sftpplus/sftpplus-docs/src/doc_source/installation/macos.rst

 unpacking the archive, initializing the configuration, and generating the SSH keys and the SSL key and certificate to be used by the product.

-The included default configuration requires the creation of a system account, named `sftpplus`, under which the SFTPPlus process is executed.
+The included default configuration requires the creation of a system account, usually named `sftpplus`, under which the SFTPPlus process is executed.
+This is a special type of OS user also known as a service account.

-Optionally, you may choose to start SFTPPlus as `root`, but the `sftpplus` user is still required in order to drop privileges after starting up.
+Optionally, you may choose to start SFTPPlus as `root`, but the service account is still required in order to drop privileges after starting up.

+This dedicated OS user should not be used in any other way, doesn't require a password to be set for it, and should not be available through SFTPPlus services even if authenticating operating system users is enabled.

 To have SFTPPlus launched at boot, you may use the included plist file.